Cosmo-Tech/brewery_sample_solution/README.md

 # Brewery sample solution

+Branch release/0.0.x exists to support Cosmo Tech API v2.x If you are using v3 of the API, consider using a brewery simulator version >= 1.0.0

 ## Build

 With CoSMo Studio installed and csm available in your path, you can build the project with the commands: